-San Lorenzo River is only two blocks from the heart of downtown, and as such offers great potential as a naturalistic open space, wildlife habitat, and recreational amenity; a "garden promenade" that can provide a more contemplative and reflective experience to the hustle and bustle of Pacific Avenue.
+San Lorenzo River is only two blocks from the heart of downtown, and as such offers great potential as a naturalistic open space, wildlife habitat, and recreational amenity: a "garden promenade" that can provide a more contemplative and reflective experience to the hustle and bustle of Pacific Avenue.
 However, the river has served primarily as a flood control channel and the downtown has largely turned its back on it.
-In evaluating open space opportunities and potentials for the downtown, the Recovery Plan recommends that the City give the improvement of the riverfront and the creation of linkages to the downtown top priority.
+In evaluating open space opportunities and potentials for the downtown, the Plan recommends that the City give the improvement of the riverfront and the creation of linkages to the downtown top priority.
 The creation of a riverfront park at the foot of Cathcart Street and the enhancement of that street as a strong pedestrian and visual linkage between Pacific Avenue and the river would significantly enhance the open space network of the downtown and is strongly recommended as an action to be pursued as part of the Riverfront Plan.
-The pedestrian linkage between the river and downtown can also be strengthened along Cooper Street through the Galleria to the existing pedestrian bridge leading to San Lorenzo Park; in the longer term, the Plan recommends that a stronger pedestrian linkage be established to the river through the Long's-Zanotto's CVS/Trader Joes parking lot, leading to a significantly expanded pedestrian/bicycle bridge with retailing uses alongside.
-A third pedestrian linkage to the river can be established at the Metro Center between Cathcart Street and Laurel Street, where a new pedestrian bridge could provide direct linkage to the east side neighborhoods across the river.
+The pedestrian linkage between the river and downtown can also be strengthened along Cooper Street through the Galleria to the existing pedestrian bridge leading to San Lorenzo Park; in the longer term, the Plan recommends that a stronger pedestrian linkage be established to the river through the parking lot at the northeast corner of Soquel Avenue and Front Street, leading to a significantly expanded pedestrian/bicycle bridge with retailing uses alongside.
+A third pedestrian linkage to the river can be established between Cathcart Street and Laurel Street, where a new pedestrian bridge could provide direct linkage to the east side neighborhoods across the river.